 Protecting humpback whales in the Eastern Caribbean

 Thanks to our friends at Ternua, we were nominated for a grant through European Outdoor Conservation Association (EOCA) to fund our work to protect humpback whales in the Eastern Caribbean.
-We've been hard at work over the last year to achieve our goals on this project.
-Stay tuned here for the latest updates.
+Since receiving the grant, we've been hard at work to achieve our goals on this project.
+Here is some of what we've been up to!

-Visitors to SVG can find our sightings reporting form in tourism offices, or you can download it here.
-Over 30 different species of marine mammals can be seen in the waters off Saint Vincent and the Grenadines, but little is known about these populations.
+Visitors to Saint Vincent and the Grenadines can help researchers by familiarizing themselves with regional protected marine resources as well as provide necessary data that will help to fill in data gaps in certain regions like the Eastern Caribbean.
+Visitors can download our sightings reporting form here or request a copy from Saint Vincent and Bequia's tourism offices, and let us know about the marine mammals you see.
+Over 30 different species of marine mammals can be found in the waters off Saint Vincent and the Grenadines, but little is known about these populations.
 Every sighting counts!

 1Stevick, P.T., Bouveret, L., Gandilhon, N., Rinaldi, C., Rinaldi, R., Broms, F., Carlson, C., Kennedy, A., Ward, N. and Wenzel, F. 2015.
 Humpback whales in the southeast Caribbean are behaviorally distinct from those off the Dominican Republic.
 Paper SC/63a/AWMP2 presented to the Scientific Committee of the International Whaling Commission, San Diego, California, USA.
 May 2015